zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    The set command cannot find one or more atoms in a particular dihedral on a particular processor.
 The pairwise cutoff is too short or the atoms are too far apart to make a valid dihedral.

-*Dihedral atoms %d %d %d %d missing on proc %d at step %ld* One or more of 4 atoms needed to compute a particular dihedral are missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the dihedral has blown apart and an atom is too far away.

-*Dihedral atoms missing on proc %d at step %ld*
-   One or more of 4 atoms needed to compute a particular dihedral are missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the dihedral has blown apart and an atom is too far away.

 *Dihedral charmm is incompatible with Pair style* Dihedral style charmm must be used with a pair style charmm